Treatment and Healing Services Provided

 Dr. Ming Yang is a practitioner with a unique educational and training background.
-With her over 30 years of training and experience in Western Medicine, Chinese Medicine, and Neurosciences, as well as her deep care and compassion for her patients, Dr. Ming Yang has developed an Integrative Acupuncture Treatment Strategy.
-The approach not only treats pain but also successfully treats more complicated, even, at times, undiagnosed, challenging clinical cases through holistically re-balancing the patient’s entire body thereby alleviating chief complaints as well as treating related root reasons with Acupuncture which never causes side effects.
-Dr. Yang has treated patients of all ages, from 3 to 101.
-Please see the responses from some of her patients at http://www.acupuncture-ohc.com/testimonial or please Google “Dr Ming Yang Voorhees/Acupuncture” to get more information.
+With her over 38 years of systematic training and experience in Western Medicine, Chinese Medicine and Neurosciences, as well as her deep care and compassion for her patients, Dr. Ming Yang has developed a special “Acupuncture Treatment Strategy”.
+The approach not only treats pains but also holistically rebalances patient’s entire body, alleviates chief complaints and treats related root reasons by helping patients to set up property life styles based on classical Chinese Medicinal theories.
+Dr. Ming Yang has treated patients of ages from 3 to 103.
+Please see the responses from over 95 patients (this is from only very small part of her patients) at http://www.acupuncture-ohc.com/testimonial.html.

 Dr Ming Yang has successfully treated various pain symptoms, including severe headache / migraine, neck, shoulder, back,/sciatica knee pain, fibromyalgia…; severe anxiety with panic, depression, Bell’s Palsy, dizziness, fatigue, insomnia, IBS, constipation, tinnitus, TMJ, PMS, menopause, bladder out of control and improve life quality of the patients suffering from some neurological disorders and pains, anxiety, depression, hot flashes from oncological disorders.

 Education and Background of both Chinese and Western Medicine